sdondley/Dist-Zilla-for-Beginners/tutorial9.md

 ### The Prerequisites Standard Test Output

-Most of the test output–the stuff in the middle in a tabular layout-is a report generated by the `[Test::ReportPrereqs]`, listing the software requirements for installing, testing, configuring and running your module.
+Most of the test output–the stuff in the middle in a tabular layout-is a report generated by `[Test::ReportPrereqs]`, listing the software requirements for installing, testing, configuring and running your module.
 Together, these are known as **prerequisites.** The report can be helpful to CPAN testers, developers, and end users who know what they are looking at.
 Again, the most